Mikhail Shaposhnikov

 Mikhail Yevgenyevich Shaposhnikov (born in 1956 in Sochi, Russia) is a Soviet-born Swiss theoretical physicist and a professor at École Polytechnique Fédérale de Lausanne (EPFL).
 He is active in the fields of cosmology and particle physics.

 Career

 Mikhail Shaposhnikov graduated in physics from Moscow State University in 1979 and obtained a PhD from the Institute for Nuclear Research of the Russian Academy of Sciences in 1982 after defending his thesis on the topic of baryon asymmetry of the universe in the frame of grand unified theories.
 From 1982 to 1991, he worked as a research scientist at the Theory Division of the Institute for Nuclear Research of the Russian Academy of Sciences in Moscow.
 In 1991 he moved to CERN, Geneva, where he worked as a staff member at the Theory Division.
 In 1998 he was appointed Professor of Theoretical Physics at the University of Lausanne, where he became director of the Institute of Theoretical Physics in 1999.
 In October 2003 he was named professor at EPFL.
+In 2011 he gave a talk New Physics without New Energy Scale at the international symposium on subnuclear physics held in Vatican City.